 - Show them their opinion matters by slightly adapting your services on their next visit.

-FAQ on Opening a Hair Salon
+FAQ on How to Open a Hair Salon

 This ensures you’re equipped with the skills and knowledge to provide safe, professional services.
 Additionally, you’ll likely need a business permit.
 Always check with your local regulations to make sure you have the required licenses and permits to operate legally.